|Nutritional Guidelines (per serving)|

 - 2 heaping tsp. brown sugar (not packed)

-- Place all 'Marinade/Sauce' ingredients (except the butter) together in a sauce pan.
+Place all the marinade ingredients (except the butter) together in a saucepan.
 Stir well to create a thin, but tasty marinade.

-- Gently spear the scallops together with the fruit and red pepper.
-You can either spear the scallops through the center or through the sides (I have found that side-spearing works better for even cooking).
+Gently spear the scallops together with the fruit and red pepper.
+You can either spear the scallops through the center or through the sides (side-spearing works better for even cooking).

-- Cook the skewers over a hot grill for 10-15.
+Cook the skewers over a hot grill for 10 to 15 minutes.
 Brush with a little of the leftover marinade from the bottom of the bowl the first couple of times you turn them.
 You can also sprinkle with a little more black pepper.

-- Serve the scallop skewers with rice and some of the sauce spooned over.
-Or you can use the sauce as a dip if eating the sallop skewers on their own.
-ENJOY!
+Serve the scallop skewers with rice and some of the sauce spooned over.
+Or you can use the sauce as a dip if eating the scallop skewers on their own.